-The master of science in cell and molecular biology degree program begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
-As a master’s student, you will have the opportunity to conduct cutting-edge research in a laboratory of your choosing.
-Research in the department of cell and molecular biology is organized into five areas of strength, which are:
+The Master of Science in Molecular and Cell Biology begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
+Students will have the opportunity to conduct cutting-edge research in a laboratory of their choosing.
+Research in the department of Biological Sciences is organized into five areas of strength, which are:

 Program: Molecular and Cell Biology